 Photography has been Heyert's passion since she was 16.
 It led her to the Royal College of Art in London, where she studied with Bill Brandt, and back to New York where she wrote her first photography book, and established an international reputation as an architectural photographer.
 She first captured the attention of the art world with a decade-long body of work, her photographic trilogy of experimental portraits, THE SLEEPERS, THE TRAVELERS, and THE NARCISSISTS.

 Her recent projects include THE BOUND (2016), which explores the body as a site for experimentation and transformation, and THE OUTSIDER (2017), a conceptual portrait project shot in China.
-She is currently at work on THE IDOL, a series about religion, popular culture, and the ways society creates myths and false images about women.
+THE IDOL (2019), a series about religion, popular culture, and the ways society creates myths and false images about women, is currently on exhibit at the 2019 Venice Biennale.

 After shooting around the world for publications such as The New York Times, New York Magazine, American and British Vogue, Elle Décor, and Architectural Digest, and for clients including Ralph Lauren, Cartier, American Express, and Tiffany & Co., Heyert's successful 20 year career allowed her to close her commercial studio, to return to a more personal exploration of photography.
 She began experimenting with unconventional forms of portrait photography.
 Within three years she had her first one-person show of THE SLEEPERS, at the Edwynn Houk gallery in New York.